Requirements for obtaining Permanent Residence

 We can assist you with your application for a Permanent Residence card, help you challenge negative decisions and advise you on your options if you do not yet meet any of the necessary requirements.

-Please contact us for a free initial 15-minute consultation to discuss your case.
+Please contact us for an initial consultation to discuss your case.